 ARCH4004 Frameworks for Archaeological Science

 HONS4100 Final Honours Grade will be used to calculate the Class of Honours and the Mark.
 It will be calculated using the formula: Σ (mark x units) / Σ units, giving NCN and WN a nominal mark of zero

-written approval of an identified supervisor for THES4102 Thesis
+4. with the written approval of an identified supervisor for the thesis THES4102

 Bonus points to do not apply to 1 year honours programs.
 They do not apply to this program.

 For more information see: http://www.anu.edu.au/students/program-administration/costs-fees

 For further information on International Tuition Fees see: https://www.anu.edu.au/students/program-administration/fees-payments/international-tuition-fees

 ANU offers a wide range of scholarships to students to assist with the cost of their studies.

 Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship and can be categorised by the type of student you are.
 Specific scholarship application process information is included in the relevant scholarship listing.

 For further information see the Scholarships website.